U.S. soldiers couldn't file claims against DOD doctors — until now

 "The fact that he went six months without a diagnosis allowed that cancer to grow and very likely advanced its stage," Pritchett told NBC News.

 Stayskal began his campaign to circumvent the Feres Doctrine in 2018 after meeting lawyer Khawam, from the Whistleblower Law Firm in Tampa, Florida.
-Said Khawam, "I didn’t want to be another statistic and go to the Supreme Court and be dismissed," said Khawam.
+"I didn’t want to be another statistic and go to the Supreme Court and be dismissed," Khawam said.
 "I knew Congress was the best route, it was also the most impossible route."

 In late 2018, they met with Speier.
-In April, Speier called a hearing and introduced the bill named after him, also known as H.R.
+In April, she called a hearing and introduced the bill named after him, also known as H.R.
 2422.

 The Stayskals and Khawam stepped up their meetings with lawmakers.
-"We were told that some people don't support this, or it was not something we could achieve in a year, and we just continued to silence those comments and commit ourselves to the cause, in hopes of the right thing would occur," said Khawam.
+"We were told that some people don't support this, or it was not something we could achieve in a year, and we just continued to silence those comments and commit ourselves to the cause, in hopes of the right thing would occur," Khawam said.

-"It was glorious yet very emotional," said Khawam.
+"It was glorious, yet very emotional," Khawam said.
 "It's been Christmas every day since then."

 When the NDAA passed the House on Dec.
 11 and Senate on Dec.
 17, Stayskal was at the Capitol to witness both votes.